Interaction of functional brain networks is formed by k-clique percolation in the human structural connectome: Introduction

 \section{Introduction}

-The anatomical and functional connection networks of the human brain are increasingly studied using network science approach based on graph theory techniques and terminology \cite{guerra2021homological, szalkai2015budapest, Zeeman1965TopologyOT}.
-A structural connectome in this representation refers to the brain's anatomical connection network, where small regions of gray matter are referred to as nodes.
-Two nodes are connected by an edge, if a diffusion MRI based workflow identifies axon fibers connecting those small gray matter regions in the brain's white matter \cite{tzourio2002automated,fan2016human}.
+The anatomical and functional connection networks of the human brain are increasingly studied through the lens of network science, based on graph theory techniques and terminology \cite{guerra2021homological, szalkai2015budapest, Zeeman1965TopologyOT}.
+This approach provides a powerful framework for understanding the complex structural organization of brain connections.

+In this network representation, a structural connectome depicts the brain's anatomical connection network.
+Small regions of gray matter are referred to as nodes, while edges represent the axon fibers connecting these regions, as identified through diffusion MRI \cite{tzourio2002automated,fan2016human}.
+This model allows for a comprehensive analysis of brain connectivity patterns.

-Complex networks tend to exhibit meso-scale or global structural features.
-Certain networks exhibit community structure, in which densely connected communities of nodes exhibit sparse or weak inter-community connections \cite{girvan2002,fortunato2010}.
-In the structural connectome, the intersection and interaction of such dense clusters provide cognitive phenomena \cite{bullmore2012, sporns2016}.
-However, the organizational principles of the community architecture of human brain networks are still poorly understood.
-In \cite{lee2022} the authors showed that structural connectomes are characterized by a high degree of community overlap, moreover, they found a correlation between the overlap and cognitive flexibility.
-They applied the Louvain community detection algorithm and the link community algorithm to structural connectome data.
+Complex networks, including brain networks, often exhibit meso-scale or global structural features.
+Of particular interest is the community structure, characterized by densely connected node communities with sparse or weak inter-community connections \cite{girvan2002,fortunato2010}.
+In the structural connectome, the intersection and interaction of these dense clusters are believed to underpin various cognitive phenomena \cite{bullmore2012, sporns2016}.
+However, the organizational principles governing the community architecture of human brain networks remain poorly understood.

-Another way to analyze the overlapping community structure of networks is the clique percolation method.
-A more general phenomenon involves the percolation of $k$-clique \cite{derenyi2005clique,palla2007critical}.
-For the random Erdos-Renyi ensemble, the critical link probability for any k can be found analytically.
-However, for real networks, an estimation of the critical threshold for $k$-clique percolation is a nontrivial problem.
-In cognitive and semantic networks, the $k$-clique percolation has been recently discussed in \cite{cosgrove2021, valba2022} related to the problem of aging in semantic memory and the capacity limit of working memory.

-In this paper, we investigate the community organization of human connectomes, focusing on the data described in \cite{kerepesi2017braingraph}.
-We suggest a new rule of network evolution that can be considered as the modification of exponential random graphs under metric constraints.
-This mechanism provides the desired value of the order of clique communities observed in real data.
-Drawing upon data from functional subnetworks characterized by high separability and reproducibility in the human connectome \cite{yeo2011organization}, we investigated the relation between the observed structural features and functional phenomena.
-The applied approach to analyzing the organization of structural communities revealed the intricate interplay between the observed structural features and the interaction of functional subnetworks of the human brain.